GeoDS/GNNFoodFlow/README.md

   1. First predicts whether trade exists between two regions
   2. Then estimates the volume of trade when it exists
 - **Code example**: See the GAT model implementation in `code/model.py`
+- **Results**: See the resulted models in `code/models`, note that models for different SCTG02 codes has to be trained separately

 ### How to Incorporate Geographic and Economic Features
 - **Problem**: Capturing complex relationships in trade networks